flutter/website/src/content/platform-integration/web/faq.md

 ### How do I configure my cache headers?

-If you are using Firebase Hosting,
-The shared cache (CDN) is invalidated when you deploy a new version of your app.
-But you may choose to configure your cache headers as follows, so that the browser cache doesn't cache application scripts, but the shared cache does.
+If you are using Firebase Hosting, the shared cache (CDN) is invalidated when you deploy a new version of your app.
+But you might choose to configure your cache headers as follows, so that the browser cache doesn't cache application scripts, but the shared cache does.